 Today, Jean-Marc upholds the Roulot tradition of championing the diversity of their terroirs while refining the domaine’s classic restrained style; in so doing he has earned a reputation as one of the Côte d’Or’s finest winemakers for the beautiful purity, elegance, complexity and individuality of his Meursaults.

 All of Roulot’s Meursault holdings are on the slope south of the village, home to Meursault’s best terroirs—the soil mixes are the same; the only distinction between the 1er crus and the village climats is a difference in exposure—and they offer a compelling study in site character.

 Highest on the slope and facing south is Tillets, floral and mineral; north of this site, at a slightly lower elevation and facing east, is Vireuils, rich yet racy.

-Further north and lower yet is Luchets, round with great length; Roulo’s newest lieu-dit is Narvaux, adjacent to Tillets, yet quite different with a generous, lush character.
+Further north and lower yet is Luchets, round with great length; Roulot’s newest lieu-dit is Narvaux, adjacent to Tillets, yet quite different with a generous, lush character.